ws1994/shanwang.github.io/_pages/about.md

 - We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!
 [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

 - **Aug.
+2025** I will serve as a TPC member for IEEE International Conference on Blockchain and Cryptocurrency (ICBC) 2026!

+- **Aug.
 2025** I will serve as a TPC member for IEEE International Conference on Mobility, Sensing and Networking (MSN) 2025, Track of Security, Privacy, Trust and Blockchain!

 - **Aug.
 2025** I will serve as a TPC member for The 27th ACM/IFIP Middleware Conference 2026!